mnemnion/loon/notes/bluesky/bridge.md

 This is important because it lets us aggressively overlay data in a consistent and viable way.
 The most information rich unit is the glyph, and we have many, but choose to use few.
 Because, as mentioned, we can only type 94 in any given keyboard configuration.
 Though it would seem we have more buttons...

 You may have an escape key.
 On the bridge, you are certainly allowed to touch it, if that's your thing.
 It's certainly there, if small, up, and to the left.
 It's a mere remap of one of your four chord keys, which in Neoclassical space cadet fashion, we refer to as hyper, control, alt, and super.
 You could call this a political compromise.
 You'd be right.
-They are `h-, c-, a-, s-` for short.
-Because of the equivalence of escape and alt, the alt key is sticky, making `a-n` and `esc n` equivalent in all cases.
-The command `a-esc, esc-esc, a-a-` is a null command.
+They are `H-, C-, A-, s-` for short.
+Because of the equivalence of escape and alt, the alt key is sticky, making `A-n` and `esc n` equivalent in all cases.
+The command `A-esc, esc-esc, A-A-` is a null command.
 The other space cadets are not sticky unless you assign them so, nor is shift.

 On a bridge, we remap the huge and tasty caps lock to backspace, and make a single alt press equivalent to escape.
 A bridge being a hacker tool, you can of course fuck this up if you're stubborn.
 But try it first, you only have two wrists and statistically the right is more important (I'm an outlier here).